PHILADELPHIA REFLECTIONS

 Taxes are too high, but the tax base is too small, so public education is underfunded.
 Drug use and lack of classroom discipline are also problems.
 Business and employed persons have fled the city, must be induced to return.
 Deteriorating education, rising taxes and crime are the immediate problems, but the underlying issue is lack of vigor and engagement by the urban population itself.

-Children's Scholarship Fund of Philadelphia
+Children's Scholarship Fund of Philadelphia |

-Thus, the Children's Scholarship Fund has been willing to dispense several thousand scholarships to private schools in the Philadelphia region, purely by lottery, without regard to the traditional basis of merit.
+Thus, the Children's Scholarship Fund has been willing to dispense several thousand scholarships to private schools in the Philadelphia region, purely by lottery, without regard to the traditional guidepost of student merit.
 This policy would probably be disruptive if scholarships were universally available, undermining the spirit of meritocracy which is so central to our educational system.
-But since we are only partially addressing the failures of a system of universal free public education, a stronger argument can be made that changing the culture occasionally requires that we set aside the incentive of overtly rewarding the behavior we seek.
+But since we are only partially addressing the failures of a system of universal free public education, a stronger argument can be made that changing the culture occasionally requires that we set aside the traditional incentive of rewarding the behavior we seek.
 The hope is that a demonstration project with such a radical change will set other motives into motion.
 Resources are limited; it is recognized that among the ninety percent of students who fail to receive the scholarship by lottery, there will be many who are more talented than the few who are lucky enough to get an award.
-The point is easily overlooked however that these scholarship students must apply for the lottery, and be supported for partial financial assistance by their parents.
+The point is easily overlooked however that scholarship students must apply for this lottery, and be supported by partial financial assistance from their parents.
 These parents must sincerely want to raise the educational goals of their children, and convey that motivation to the kids in whatever way they are able to convey it.
-The pressure of less lucky playmates and neighbors to hold them back, it is hoped, will be lessened by the simple recognition that a lottery gives everyone an equal chance, provided they step forward and pledge themselves to try to succeed.
+The pressure of less lucky playmates and neighbors to hold them back, it is hoped, will be lessened by the simple recognition that a lottery gives everyone an equal chance, provided only that they step forward and pledge themselves to try to succeed.

-John Walton of the Wal-Mart family
+John Walton of the Wal-Mart family |

-It's a bold and imaginative approach, a highly counter-intutitive one.
-John Walton of the Wal-Mart family matches the contributions of other donors at fifty cents on the dollar through his family foundations, which was jointly founded with Ted Forstman of the Wall Street firm.
+It's a bold and imaginative approach, a highly counter-intuitive one.
+John Walton of the Wal-Mart family matches the contributions of other donors at fifty cents on the dollar through his family foundations, which was jointly founded with Ted Forstmann of the Wall Street firm.
 Many longitudinal studies will eventually show how much this bold and charitable venture really helps the students and the community; since it is private money in use, criticism should be held back until the results begin to be apparent.
 To whatever degree and in whatever way the scholarship fund is a success, the public must be willing to praise both its spirit of generosity, and its willingness to take a chance.
 Let's all mark this down in our notebooks, to see how it all turns out in ten or so years.